hiryou/odroidcluster/README.md

 ### 1. Setup LAN network

-Initial setup for all nodes
+Initial setup for each node, one at a time.
+Do all slave nodes first, then master node:
 ```
 cd ./setup/lan
-chmod +x *.sh
-./setup-1.sh
+./setup-node.sh
 # Follow instructions
-# Once this setup is done for all nodes, the whole cluster should have been shutdown
+# Once this setup is done, all nodes should have been shutdown
 ```
-Now turn on the whole cluster and ssh to master node
+Now turn on the whole cluster and ssh to master node (connected through USB 3.0 ethernet dongle)
 ```
 cd ./setup/lan
-./setup-2.sh
+./setup-master.sh
 ```

 ### 2. Setup hadoop

-Go to each node to run the setup scripts
+Go to each node to run the setup scripts.
+Do all slave nodes first, then master node:
 ```
 cd ./setup/hadoop
 chmod +x *.sh